mengluchu/error_floor_Nyquist/README.md

 You could either install them, pip install mpmath numpy matplotlib pandas GPy

-Or using the conda environment "gpy" we created by following the steps below: navigate to the directory of the yml file, then run: conda env create -f gpy.yml.
-Once the environment is created, activate it by calling: conda activate gpy
+Or using the conda environment "gpy.yml" we created by following the steps below: navigate to the directory of the yml file, then run:

+conda env create -f gpy.yml.

+Once the environment is created, activate it by calling:

+conda activate gpy

 Then the following script could be run:
 1. "sampling_errorfloor_f3" generates the figure 3 in the paper Nyquist principal for sampling adequacy and uncertainty quantification